 Griddles come in a large range of sizes.
-During the course of our research, we found electric griddles as large as 35 x 9 inches and as small as 9 x 13 inches.
+Some electric griddles are as large as 35 x 9 inches and as small as 9 x 13 inches.
 Larger electric griddles are intended for making huge batches of foods like pancakes or grilled cheese sandwiches.
 Smaller griddles are designed to prepare food for just a few people.

 Before deciding on a size, you’ll need to consider how much storage space you have, what kinds of foods you’ll be cooking most often, and how many people you plan to feed.
 Small griddles cook food just as well as large ones, but if you’re feeding a crowd, you’d have to prepare your food in batches with a small griddle.

 Griddles can be made of a number of different materials, each with its own notable features.